bgsoftware/company-site/_authors/john_stuckert.md

 quote: John stuckert is a Marketing Manager at BG Software.
 ---

-John stuckert is a Marketing Manager at BG Software.
+John Stuckert is a Marketing Manager at BG Software.